leske42/CPP09/README.md

 <br>

 If you observe the above table, you can see what the Jacobstahl sequence does *beautifully*.
 Table 1 shows that the amount of comparisons needed always increases at a field size of the next power of 2 (for example, there is an increase in comparisons at 1, 4, 8, and 16 elements).
-Jacobstahl *keeps your seach field size just below this treshold, for as long as possible*.
+Jacobstahl *keeps your search field size just below this treshold, for as long as possible*.
 Since beginning from 2<sup>n</sup> elements you would have a required comparison number increase, you can be sure as hell your n<sup>th</sup> search field size will be *exactly* 2<sup>n</sup> - 1. **This** is why Jacobstahl is crazy optimized for binary insertion.
 You might even get lucky on each turn and insert right from your next search field, but like at approach 2, this is not part of the calculation.

 ### But how to keep track of my pairs?